Tech

 HIDE

-If you’re asking yourself the question “Why should I use React?” for building web UI, you’ve landed on the right article.
-Unless you’ve felt the pain of crafting UI components with pure Javascript, and deal with the aftermath of bugs later, you wouldn’t understand how tough frontend development is.
+If you’re asking yourself the question, “Why should I use React?” for building web UI, you’ve landed on the right article.
+Unless you’ve felt the pain of crafting UI components with pure Javascript, and dealing with the aftermath of bugs later, you wouldn’t understand how tough frontend development is.

 What Is React?